FreeTTSFreeTTS

 Creator-tier voice cloning — quick start

 Train a voice that sounds like you (or any voice you have rights to record) from 60 seconds of audio.
-Once trained, your custom voice appears in the picker like any other voice — works in Single, Dialogue, Timeline, and Audiobook.
+Once trained, your custom voice appears in the picker like any other voice — works in Single voice and Dialogue, and its takes chain in the Timeline.

 What you need